On C List of Movie Reviews

 In other words, The Chase should've been Marlon Brando's picture, and he's darned capable of carrying the cast.

-Instead, he's reduced to a tool, following a routine that's akin to what he did in On the Waterfront but, this
+Instead, he's reduced to a tool, following a routine that's akin to what he did in

-time, with no sense of purpose.
+On the Waterfront but, this time, with no sense of purpose.

 The cast looks dazzling, but who are we kidding here?
-It's obvious Robert Redford is a pretty boy
+It's obvious that Robert Redford is a pretty boy

 on the coattails of her famous father ever since she was born.
 Before carving fame in his own way years later, Robert